Conserving sea turtles in a changing world

 Rising temperatures —

-Atmospheric temperatures have been rising at a rapid rate.
-This has major implications for sea turtles that exhibit temperature-dependent sex determination (TSD), where warmer temperatures lead to the production of more female hatchlings.
+The rise in atmospheric temperatures has major implications for sea turtles that exhibit temperature-dependent sex determination (TSD), where warmer temperatures lead to the production of more female hatchlings.
 High temperatures can also reduce survival of incubating embryos.
-A major goal of my research is to improve our understanding of how these thermal effects on offspring will translate to effects on population dynamics.
+One wing of my research seeks to improve our understanding of how thermal effects on offspring will translate to changes in population dynamics.
 For example, I led a review on these subjects in the journal BioScience.

 Conceptual diagrams for thermal reaction norms for sea turtle embryos.

-I have also led projects examining incubation temperatures in the field to understand the effects of warming temperatures on the Antiguan hawksbill population.
-The below graphic shows temperatures in two nests (green and blue lines) monitored with data loggers in 2015.
-We can examine temperatures during the thermosensitive period—when the sex of embryos is determined—and how this compares to the population’s thermal reaction norms, including the pivotal temperature that creates a 50/50 sex ratio.
+I have also led projects examining incubation temperatures in the field to understand the effects of warming temperatures on Antiguan hawksbills.
+The figure below shows temperatures in two nests (green and blue lines) monitored with data loggers in 2015.
+We can examine temperatures during the thermosensitive period—when the sex of embryos is determined—and how this compares to the population’s thermal reaction norm, including the pivotal temperature that creates a 50/50 sex ratio.
 Extreme temperatures can lead to egg mortality, so we documented nest hatching success as well.
-My ongoing research asks: What environmental factors combine with atmospheric and sand temperatures to ultimately dictate hawksbill egg incubation temperatures, and what are the implications for sex ratios, hatching success, and population dynamics?
+This work was feature in the final chapter of my PhD dissertation, published in 2021.

 Incubation temperatures within two hawksbill sea turtle egg clutches